matweldon/astro-blog/src/content/blog/week3.md

   - More cool recursive functions
   - Why grad accumulates (because the graph is not necessarily a tree)

 Week 3 of the AI accelerator introduced the concepts of deep learning, brought to life by some fun browser-based demos and practical exercises with Pytorch.
 The course curriculum covered the basic architecture of neural networks, the loss function, gradients, backpropagation and gradient descent.
 We didn't have much time to cover the material so self-study was essential.
-I think I would have really struggled to grasp all these concepts for the first time in the time available, but the course leader clearly explained how everything fit together.
+I think I would have really struggled to grasp all these concepts for the first time in the time available.

+Rather than give a blow-by-blow account of the week I'll just cover some tidbits that I thought were interesting or new.

 ### Interactive demos